Michael W. Rich, MD, FACC, AGSF

 The oldest and most widely used anti-clot medication is warfarin (Coumadin).
 Warfarin is very effective in reducing the risk of stroke in people with atrial fibrillation, but it is a challenging drug to use because it requires frequent monitoring and adjusting the dosage.
 It also interacts with many other medications and foods.

-Newer drugs include dabigatran (Pradaxa), rivaroxaban (Xarelto), and apixaban (Eliquis).
+Newer drugs include dabigatran (Pradaxa), rivaroxaban (Xarelto), apixaban (Eliquis), and edoxaban (Savaysa).
 These drugs are at least as effective as warfarin in preventing strokes.
 They are also less likely to cause dangerous bleeding.
 They don't require regular blood tests for monitoring and interactions with other drugs and foods are much less common than with warfarin.
-Disadvantages of the new drugs are that there is currently no antidote in the event the bleeding occurs and they are more expensive than warfarin.
+The main disadvantage of the new drugs is that they are much more expensive than warfarin.

-If medication does not control your atrial fibrillation, your healthcare provider may refer you to a heart rhythm specialist to pursue additional treatments.
+If medication does not control your atrial fibrillation, your healthcare provider may refer you to a heart rhythm specialist to consider additional treatments.

 Q: What else should I know about managing atrial fibrillation?